Bird crafts are perfect for letting kids use their imagination to create their own unique art projects.

 This lovely bird collage has free printable templates.

-So you can have fun seeing how to make a kingfisher and a flock of swallows from things you have lying around in the craft box.
+Let's start by having fun seeing how to make a kingfisher and a flock of swallows from things you have lying around in the craft box.

 As far as art materials go, the most essential ingredient is plenty of holographic paper.
 I find the colors you get are ideal for all sorts of art projects for kids.